astravant/digitalgarden/_notes/daily-notes.md

 > “I don’t believe you should do what you’re passionate about; I believe you should be passionate about what you do.
 Waiting for passion to show up means waiting for fear to go away, and fear is never going to go away.”

 # March 15, 2021

-- The whole universe is a computer.
-A cosmic information processing machine.
+==The whole universe is a computer.
+A cosmic information processing machine.==

 > The universe computes its own destiny.